-Many arthritis patients feel more pain in their joints when cold weather sets in.
+Many arthritis patients experience more joint pain when cold weather sets in.
 It’s not clear if this is due to the cold or a drop in barometric pressure.
 Whatever the cause, it’s important to find ways to cope.
 Here are a few recommendations:

 1) Wear layers that can be removed or put back on as the temperature fluctuates.
 This is especially important around the joints, including the hands, knees and elbows.